Get the facts about University of Washington-Seattle Campus. Learn how it ranks, what majors it offers, how diverse it is, and much more.

-College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.
+College Factual recognizes the best colleges and universities in its annual rankings.
+These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-See all of the rankings for University of Washington - Seattle Campus.
+See all of the rankings for University of Washington-Seattle Campus.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at University of Washington - Seattle Campus is 80%.
+The full-time faculty percentage at University of Washington-Seattle Campus is 80%.
 This is higher than the national average of 47%.

-Find out more about the retention and graduation rates at University of Washington - Seattle Campus.
+Find out more about the retention and graduation rates at University of Washington-Seattle Campus.

 | $0-30 K | $30K-48K | $48-75 | $75-110K | $110K + |